Beto O’Rourke Compares Trump Administration To Nazi Germany

 Later on Thursday, he was asked by a reporter to clarify his remarks.
 He didn’t back down.

-“I compared the rhetoric that the President has employed to rhetoric that you might’ve heard during the Third Reich.
+“I compared the rhetoric that the president has employed to rhetoric that you might’ve heard during the Third Reich.
 Calling human beings an ‘infestation’ is something that we might have expected to hear in Nazi Germany.”

 Beto O'Rourke asked to prom by teen during Iowa rally https://t.co/jFjPqYBy5X pic.twitter.com/MypkMhiSw4